-The Company is subject to taxes in Canada and the U.S. Due to economic and political conditions, tax rates in various jurisdictions may be subject to significant change that could cause the Company's effective tax rate to increase.
-Tax laws may be amended (and/or their interpretation may change), retroactively or prospectively, resulting in tax consequences that materially differ from those currently contemplated by the Company in the jurisdictions in which the Company has operations or sales, which may create a risk of increased taxes.
+Tax laws may be amended (or the interpretation thereof may change), retroactively or prospectively, resulting in tax consequences that materially differ from those contemplated by the Company across the jurisdictions in which the Company has operations or sales which may create a risk of non-compliance and reassessment.

-The Company is subject to the examination of its tax returns and other tax matters by tax authorities.
-While the Company believes that its tax filing positions are appropriate and supportable, it is possible that tax authorities may successfully challenge the Company's interpretation of tax legislation which may result in non-compliance or re-assessment, or affect the Company's estimate of current and future income taxes and, have an adverse effect on the financial condition and prospects of the Company and the distributable cash flow available to pay dividends to the Company's Shareholders.
+While the Company believes that its tax filing positions are appropriate and supportable, it is possible that tax authorities may: (i) amend tax legislation (or the interpretation thereof may change); or (ii) successfully challenge the Company's interpretation of tax legislation or its filing positions, either of which may affect the Company's estimate of current and future tax liabilities affecting its financial condition, prospects, and cash flow available to pay dividends and to service obligations under the Company's debt securities and other debt obligations.